Tyler Biadasz

-Tyler Biadasz (/biˈɑːdɪʃ/ bee-AH-dish; born November 20, 1997) is an American professional football center for the Washington Commanders of the National Football League (NFL).
+Tyler Biadasz (/biˈɑːdɪʃ/ bee-AH-dish; born November 20, 1997) is an American professional football center for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Wisconsin Badgers, where he won the Rimington Trophy in 2019.
-Biadasz was selected by the Dallas Cowboys in the fourth round of the 2020 NFL draft.
+Biadasz was selected by the Dallas Cowboys in the fourth round of the 2020 NFL draft and has also played for the Washington Commanders.

 Early life

 Biadasz attended Amherst High School in Amherst, Wisconsin.
 He was named first-team all-state after his junior and senior seasons as a defensive tackle.
 The state coaches also named him honorable-mention All-state on offense both years.

 As a senior he registered 70 tackles, 7 sacks, 5 forced fumbles and one interception.
 As a result of his Senior record he received the Tim Krumrie Award as the state of Wisconsin's top high school defensive lineman.
 He finished his high school career with 232 tackles, 19 sacks, 11 forced fumbles and 3 touchdowns.
 He also played basketball and baseball.

 He committed to Wisconsin on June 8, 2015, after attending a camp on May 31 of that year.
 He chose Wisconsin over Illinois State, South Dakota State, Southern Illinois, and Western Illinois, all of whom also offered.